Boston Manor House

 The current pedestrian entrance next to the stables will be for stables residents use only and the gated entrance by The Ride bus-stop will be exclusively for the construction site.
 The main Park entrances on Boston Manor Road between GlaxoSmithKline (GSK) and Manor Vale and at Boston Gardens will not be affected.

-Reopening of the house to the public is scheduled for spring 2021.
+Reopening of the house to the public is scheduled for Autumn 2022.

 Boston Manor Regeneration Update